WashUMRC/ImagingLogging/README.md

 This set of scripts is intended to be used in logging time on the Scanco scanners, generate scan times, and generate the csv files required for upload to iLabs.

 mapNetworkDrives will automatically map ortho network drives if they aren't already.
 The username and password must be set with currently active credentials.
+Alternately, the necessary network drives can be mapped manually through the normal Windows GUI interface.

 DXASync.cmd and VisionSync.cmd - these scripts are currently run as a scheduled Windows process every night.
 Together, they mirror the local Faxitron database at "J:\Silva's Lab\P30 Core Center\Faxitron Backup"  While this should be an automated process, running them manually once in a while won't hurt anything, and the Windows task scheduler should occasionally be checked up on.